Red Raider Orientation

-After deciding which FYE course you wish to take by viewing our FYE course booklet, you may look up the number of spaces left in the course using the Section Search
+After deciding which FYE course you wish to take by viewing our Fall 2023 FYE course list, you may look up the number of spaces left in the course using the Section Search

 I can't get into an FYE that fulfills a degree requirement.
 Is it still mandatory?